soryy708/leansql/README.md

 Finds all rows in file called `table` that meet `condition`.
 These rows are deleted entirely from the file.
 `extra_data` is passed to `condition` as-is for your convenience.
+`result.columns` will contain the ammount of deleted rows.
+May be 0 if no rows satisfy `condition`.

 ---